 030 motor - £2 each

 This geared motor was originally designed for use in a camera for lens focusing, hence the odd shape to the body.
-It starts life like the one shown on the left and I modify the gearbox to be like the one on the right.
+It starts life like the one shown on the left and I modify the gearbox to be like the one on the right by adding a small 3D print and tube bushes.
 Based on an M15 motor with a worm drive 4 stage gearbox of around 80:1 ratio, deceptively powerful for its size and very quiet and smooth.
 This will be my default choice for future kits.
 To use with 1/8th wheels, sleeves can be added to the axle ends.

 Becoming rather unsatisfied with the choice of wheels available I decided to have my own made.
 They are brass cut to RP25 code 110, about the same as current Hornby/Bachmann, then blackened.
 The plastic bushes are turned, not moulded, so hold their shape when pushed onto an axle, no more wobbly wheels if you do it with them in a vice.